-SF\PP, Physical Protection is mainly inherited from the Security IC part of composite product to AKIS GEZGIN\I. The Security Features of the Security IC Platform is SF\PS: Protection Against Snooping, SF\PMA: Protection Against Modification Attacks, SF\PLA: Protection Against Logical Attacks.
-For the detailed information Security IC ST [ 5 ] can be checked.
+SF\PP, Physical Protection is mainly inherited from the Security IC part of composite product to AKIS GEZGIN\N. The Security Features inherited from the Security IC Platform are SF.OPC: Control of Operating Conditions, SF.PHY: Protection Against Physical Manipulation and SF.LOG: Logical Protection.
+For the security features fulfilled by Security IC, please see Security IC ST [ 5 ].
 In addition, the SFR FPT\EMS.1 is included as a requirement for the ES part of the composite product and some Error Detection Code Control based features are added to the Embedded Software for FPT\PHP.3 requirement to enhance the protection of the access control files.